All Episodes

 I don't care.

-I mean, you're never gonna see him.
+I mean, you're never going to see him.

-Does anybody seen him since May 17th?
+Has anybody seen him since May 17th?

-He made his announcement for president.
+He made his announcement for president?

-He was gone ten days in a row.
+He's gone 10 days in a row.

 He must have been tired from that one appearance in Philly.